abilandz/PH8124/Lecture_5/Lecture_5.md

 ```bash
 date 1> output.log
 ```
 Whatever the command **date** was printing on the terminal, now is re-directed to the physical file named ```output.log```.
-If that file doesn't exist, it will be automatically created at this point.
+If that file does not exist, it will be automatically created at this point.
 The file's location in the file system can be specified also in this context both with an absolute and a relative path.
 If you now execute:

 ```bash
 cat output.log